-There are different types of home loans available in the market to cater borrower’s different needs.
+There are different types of home loans available in the market to cater to borrower’s different needs.

 Most banks adopt the yearly reducing-balance method, which accounts for your principal repayments only at the end of their financial year.
 As a result, you pay interest on the principal that you have already returned to the bank.
 The effective interest rate is therefore higher than the quoted interest rate by around 0.7%.
 Some banks may also follow the daily or monthly reducing-balance method, which results in a lower interest burden.

-Fixed rate of interest means that the interest rates remain FIXED for the entire duration the loan.
+Fixed-rate of interest means that the interest rates remain FIXED for the entire duration of the loan.
 This means that you do not benefit, even if the rates of interest drop in the market.

 Floating interest rate means that this rate of interest that fluctuates according to the market lending rate.

-The maximum period over which one can pay the loan varies for every bank, and is also different for every scheme.
-Also your residential status makes a difference.
-If you are a resident Indian, you could avail of a loan for duration of 5-20 years.
+The maximum period over which one can pay the loan varies for every bank and is also different for every scheme.
+Also, your residential status makes a difference.
+If you are a resident Indian, you could avail of a loan for a duration of 5-20 years.
 Few banks offer a 20-year repayment period, generally at a higher interest rate.
 As a Non-Resident Indian, you can only avail of a loan for a maximum period of 7 years.

 The maximum amount that you can borrow depends on factors such as: